 - There are inherent risks with real estate investments.
 For example, an investment in real estate cannot generally be quickly sold, limiting our ability to promptly vary our portfolio in response to changing economic, financial and investment conditions.
 Investments in real estate assets also are subject to adverse changes in general economic conditions which, for example, reduce the demand for rental space. - E-commerce seems likely to continue to have an adverse impact on our tenants and our business. - We depend on tenants for our revenue, and accordingly lease terminations, tenant default, and bankruptcies could adversely affect the income produced by our properties. - Our revenue is impacted by the success and economic viability of our anchor retail tenants, some of whom have been struggling to compete with internet retailers or have been significantly adversely affected by the COVID-19 pandemic or both.
-Our reliance on
+Our reliance on single or significant tenants in certain buildings may decrease our ability to lease vacated space and adversely affect the returns on our stockholders' investment.

-- single or significant tenants in certain buildings may decrease our ability to lease vacated space and adversely affect the returns on our stockholders' investment. - Several of our retail tenants declared bankruptcy during the course of the COVID-19 pandemic, which has had adverse effects on our business, and the effects of these or future tenant bankruptcies may result in additional future adverse effects. - · Inflation and continuing increases in the inflation rate may adversely affect our financial condition and results of operations. - We may be restricted from re-leasing space at our retail properties by provisions such as exclusivity provisions in other tenants' leases. - We have entered into long-term leases with some of our retail tenants, and those leases may not result in fair value over time, which could adversely affect our revenues and ability to make distributions. - Short-term leases may expose us to the effects of declining market rent. - Operating expenses may increase in the future and to the extent these increases cannot be passed on to our tenants, our cash flow and our operating results would decrease. - An increase in real estate taxes may decrease our income from properties. - · Potential development and construction delays and resulting increased costs and risks may reduce cash flow from operations. - We may obtain only limited warranties when we purchase a property and therefore have only limited recourse in the event our due diligence did not identify any issues that lower the value of our property. - Uninsured losses or premiums for insurance coverage may adversely affect our returns. - The costs of complying with environmental laws and other governmental laws and regulations may adversely affect us. - · We may incur significant costs to comply with the Americans With Disabilities Act or similar laws.
+- Tenant bankruptcies, particularly tenants that occupy multiple spaces at our properties, may have material adverse effects on us. - Inflation and continuing increases in the inflation rate may adversely affect our financial condition and results of operations. - We may be restricted from re-leasing space at our retail properties by provisions such as exclusivity provisions in other tenants' leases. - We have entered into long-term leases with some of our retail tenants, and those leases may not result in fair value over time, which could adversely affect our revenues and ability to make distributions. - Short-term leases may expose us to the effects of declining market rent. - Operating expenses may increase in the future and to the extent these increases cannot be passed on to our tenants, our cash flow and our operating results would decrease. - An increase in real estate taxes may decrease our income from properties. - Potential development and construction delays and resulting increased costs and risks may reduce cash flow from operations. - We may obtain only limited warranties when we purchase a property and therefore have only limited recourse in the event our due diligence did not identify any issues that lower the value of our property. - Uninsured losses or premiums for insurance coverage may adversely affect our returns. - The costs of complying with environmental laws and other governmental laws and regulations may adversely affect us. - We may incur significant costs to comply with the Americans With Disabilities Act or similar laws.